The-Wishlist-Co/klaviyo-integration/setup-guide.md

 You're now ready to set up integrated flows in Klaviyo.

-## The Wishlist flows
+## The Wishlist flows ##

+Each notification type from The Wishlist platform has a corresponding metric in Klaviyo that is automatically created after the above step.
+These metrics can be used to trigger flows in Klaviyo.

+The following table lists each metric, a short description of why it's triggered, and some examples of the types of flows that are usually setup in Klaviyo to trigger a notification email or SMS to customers.

-The following flows can be set up within Klaviyo.
-Each flow will be triggered either by a customer wishlist update, price or inventory update or staff action.
+Each metric will be triggered either by a customer wishlist update, price or inventory update change, or staff action.

 | Flow | Metric |Update |
 |-----:|---------------|---------------|